 The Dangers of Inhalant Abuse

 Using inhalants to get high once is considered abuse.
-That’s cause with only one experience with abusing inhalants, you can die.
+That’s because, with only one experience with abusing inhalants, you can die.
 They’re considered a central nervous system depressant.
 And, because it is such, it can affect involuntary systems like respiratory and cardiovascular which depend on the nervous system to function.
 So, an overdose of inhalants, which can happen the first time, can lead to the stopping of the heart or breathing which results in death.

 Statistics on Inhalant Abuse in the United States